railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 The structure of stock locations is shown by the figure :ref:`fig-stloctree`.
 Stocks are assumed to be totally empty and no operation is in progress nor planned.

-If you order '30 bicycles' from a supplier, OpenERP will do the following operations after the receipt of the products:
+If you order '30 bicycles' from a supplier, OpenERP will do the following operations on receipt of the products:

 .. table:: Stock Move Operation from Suppliers to Stock